pspete/psPAS/README.md

 `New-PASSession` is used to send a logon request to the CyberArk API.

-On successful authentication `psPAS` used data either provided for the request, or returned from the API for all subsequent operations.
+On successful authentication `psPAS` uses the data which is provided for the request & also returned from the API for all subsequent operations.

 #### CyberArk Authentication

-Use a PowerShell credential object containing a valid vault username and password.
+- Use a PowerShell credential object containing a valid vault username and password.

 ````powershell
 $cred = Get-Credential